Lori Loughlin and 15 other parents hit with more charges in the college admissions scam

 In addition, Gamal Abdelaziz, Diane and Todd Blake, I-Hsin “Joey” Chen, Elizabeth and Manuel Henriquez, Douglas Hodge, Michelle Janavs, Elisabeth Kimmel, William McGlashan Jr., Marci Palatella, John Wilson, Homayoun Zadeh and Robert Zangrillo were also charged in the superseding indictment.

-Thirty-three wealthy parents were among 50 people arrested last month in a sprawling scheme that officials called “Operation Varsity Blues.”
+Thirty-three wealthy parents were among 50 people arrested last month in a sprawling investigation that officials dubbed “Operation Varsity Blues.”
 Prosecutors said the parents used their wealth to cheat on standardized tests for their children and bribe college administrators and coaches who had say over who was admitted.

 The added charges come just a day after 13 other parents, including actress Felicity Huffman, and one coach agreed to plead guilty in the case.